CenekAlbl/mvus/README.md

 # MultiViewUnsynch
 3D trajectory reconstruction of moving objects using multiple unsynchronized cameras.
 Requires 2D detections of a moving object in 2+ cameras with sufficient time overlap and reconstructs the objects 3D trajectory along with the camera poses.
 Only single target currently supported.
 More details in [our paper](https://arxiv.org/abs/2003.04784).
+[Here](https://github.com/CenekAlbl/drone-tracking-datasets) you can find the dataset we used for our experiments.

 <p align="center">
 <img src="BA_pipeline.jpg" width="600" alt="Multi-view 3D trajectory reconstruction">